maxiamo/geolocationAnim/README.md

 # geolocationAnim
-To see please visit https://maxiamo.github.io/geolocationAnim/ Geolocation Animation madw with CSS3.
+To see please visit https://maxiamo.github.io/geolocationAnim/

+Geolocation Animation made with CSS3.